Unimodular rows over monoid rings: Reduction to the interior of normal monoids

-By Lemma \ref{localization-seminormal}(b), for very $i$, the ring at the upper-left corner of $(\mathbb D_i)$ is of the type $R[N_*]$ for $N$ affine, positive, and normal.
+By Lemma \ref{localization-seminormal}(b), for every $i$, the ring at the upper-left corner of $(\mathbb D_i)$ is of the type $R[N_*]$, where $N$ is an affine, positive, and normal monoid.
 Moreover, the ring at the upper-right corner of $(\mathbb D_k)$ is $R[L]$ and that at the lower-right corner of $(\mathbb D_1)$ is $R$.
-Consequently, Lemma \ref{Milnor}(a) allows induction on $i$. \end{proof}
+Consequently, Lemma \ref{Milnor}(a) allows induction on $i$.

+(b) The claim follows from the same inductive process, based on the corresponding pull-back diagrams. \end{proof}